Patch-sequencing: Patch-sequencing workflow

 After choosing a model system and preparation type patch-seq experiments have a similar workflow.
 First a seal between the cell and the pipette is established so that recording and collection may take place.
 Cells can be filled with a fluorescent label for imaging during recording.
 Following recording negative pressure is applied to capture the cytosol and often the nucleus for sequencing.
 This process is repeated until cells in the preparation have degraded and are not worth collecting data from.
 Post-hoc analysis of imaging data allows for morphological reconstruction.
 Like wise complex post-hoc processing of transcriptomic data is often required as well in order to handle a large number of confounds when collecting cytosolic contents from cells via the pipette.
+In the initial stages, before forming the seal between the pipette and the cell, the tissue slices are prepared using a compresstome vibratome.To obtain thin sections of tissue, these devices are used.
+This device ensures that the target cells are accessible for patch clamping.
+The quality and precision of the tissue slicing are important for the success of the patch-seq experiment.
+The thickness and condition of these tissue slices influence the efficiency of cell targeting and the quality of the patch seal.
+An appropriate slice preparation is essential to the overall success of the patch-seq workflow.

 Forming the seal between pipette and cell

 The patch pipette is designed for whole cell recording so its opening diameter is larger than experiments done to examine single ion-channels.
 For the most part standard patch clamp protocols may be used although there are some small situation dependent modifications to the pipette and the internal solution.
 An even wider diameter may be used to facilitate the aspiration of the inside of the cell into the pipette but it may need to be adjusted based on the target cell type.
 Negative pressure is applied to enhance the seal which will be better for recording as well as prevent intra-cellular fluid leakage and contamination after or during collection of cell contents for sequencing.
 During recording biotin can be diffused into the cell via the pipette for imaging and later morphological reconstruction.